 When it comes to wall color, each of our experts recommended a neutral palette with white walls and ceilings to visually brighten a room and make it appear larger.
 If the bleached-out look isn't your flavor, Natale suggests adding pops of color through soft furnishings, accessories, and artwork.

-Feel free to forgo paint altogether and add in wallpaper.
-Whether you opt to do an accent wall, or wallpaper the whole room, Cordony says wallpaper will layer the space with texture.
+Feel free to forgo paint altogether and add use a removable wallpaper instead.
+Whether you opt to do an accent wall, or wallpaper the whole room, Cordony says it will layer the space with texture.